akshxyjagtap/MultiThreadAI-Openai-Assitant-Api-with-Mongodb-integration/readme.md

-# Flask-based OpenAI Assistant with MongoDB Integration
+# Flask-based OpenAI Assistant Api with MongoDB Integration

 This Flask-based RESTful API integrates OpenAI's assistant with MongoDB to manage multiple user sessions and threads.
 The assistant interacts with users, storing conversation threads in a MongoDB database.